Snapshot™ captures honest team perception before cognitive filtering and group dynamics distort it.

 Snapshot™ reveals the common operating principle behind proven facilitation methods and applies it systematically as a real-time diagnostic for team perception.

-The Image Selection Method
+The Image Method

 The image collection:

-We maintain a large pool of carefully curated images—landscapes, objects, people, abstract patterns, natural phenomena, architectural elements, and metaphorical scenes.
+We maintain a large pool of carefully curated images: landscapes, objects, people, abstract patterns, natural phenomena, architectural elements, and metaphorical scenes.
 Each image is selected for its capacity to mean different things to different people.

 For each Snapshot session, a smaller subset is chosen randomly from this larger curated collection.
-The random selection ensures no facilitator bias in which images are presented—the diagnostic power comes from the ambiguity and variety, not from strategic image curation for specific sessions.
+The random selection ensures no facilitator bias in which images are presented.
+The diagnostic power comes from the ambiguity and variety, not from strategic image curation for specific sessions.

-The subset size varies based on context—typically 20-60 images—enough variety to ensure everyone finds something resonant, constrained enough that selection happens quickly.
+The subset size varies based on context, typically 20-60 images.
+Enough variety to ensure everyone finds something resonant, constrained enough that selection happens quickly.

 Why images work: